Clay County, Minnesota: 2000 census

-Government and Politics
+Government and politics

-In national elections, Clay County has been a swing district for several decades.
-From 1992 to 2020, it has voted for the winner of the presidential election.
+In national elections, Clay County has been a Democrat-leaning swing county for several decades.
+From 1992 to 2020, it voted for the winner of the presidential election.
+Since 1928, the only years in which Clay did not go for the election winner were 1960, 1968, 1988 and 2024.
+The presence of college town Moorhead and proximity to Fargo, North Dakota makes the county more liberal than others in western Minnesota.